Digitalswede/ADS_2021/README.md

 Student ID: 21087024

 <h1> Introduction </h1>
-This is the reader's guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.<br>
+This is the reader's guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.
 Below are the criteria from the scoring matrix with detailed information about each criteria.
+The reader's guide is numbered for easier reading.

 <h2> Datacamp </h2>
 All datacamp courses except for one were completed.
 The one that was not completed was *Time Series Analysis with Python*.<br>